naomiblkr/doc-mt-metrics-eval-public/GPT_score_contrastive/README.md

-# Master's Thesis: Scoring of pronoun translation mistakes with ChatGPT
+# Master's Thesis: Scoring pronoun translation mistakes with ChatGPT

 To explore whether the document-level version of [GEMBA](https://github.com/MicrosoftTranslator/GEMBA) is suitable for evaluating MT output at the document-level, this code was written to measure its sensitivity to discourse-level translation errors (see chapter 6.5 in thesis).
+Specifically, contrasting translations (one with a pronoun mistranslation and one without an error) are scored to see whether the higher score is correctly given to the translation without an error.

 ## Input
 The program takes as input the data in the ```data/``` directory which contains original human reference translations (WMT newstest 2021 and generaltest 2022) along with perturbed reference translations, where mistranslations of the English pronoun "it" were added.
-References (both perturbed and original) are scored against a different reference translation.
+References (both perturbed and original) are scored against a second reference translation.

 To obtain the results reported in the thesis, the translations were scored as follows:

-Newstest 2021:
+Newstest 2021 data:
 * Reference A against Reference B
 * Reference B against Reference A
 * Reference C against Reference D
 * Reference D against Reference C

-Generaltest 2022:
+Generaltest 2022 data:
 * Reference A against Reference B

 ## Usage